liuyxpp/mpltex/README.rst

 ``mpltex`` is a python package for producing publication quality images using ``matplotlib``.
 Inspired by `Olga Botvinnik <http://olgabotvinnik.com/>`_'s python package `prettyplotlib <https://github.com/olgabot/prettyplotlib>`_.

-The internal ``matplotlib`` color cycle is replaced by ColorBrewer Set1 scale which looks less saturated and more pleasing to eyes.
+The internal ``matplotlib`` color cycle is replaced by Tableau classic 10 color scheme which looks less saturated and more pleasing to eyes.
+Other available color schemes for multi-line plots are ColorBrewer Set 1 and Tableau classic 20.
-For more information on ColorBrewer, see `a flash-based interactive map <http://colorbrewer2.org/>`_ and `a quick visual reference to all ColorBrewer scales <http://bl.ocks.org/mbostock/5577023>`_.
+For more information on these color schemes, see `documentation of palettable <https://jiffyclub.github.io/palettable>`_.

 ``mpltex`` also provide a way to generate highly configurable line styles with colors, line types, and line markers.
 Hollow markers are supported.